 Safety is an issue in science labs and shops.
-Has huge exposure and needs to be cleaned up.
-Revamp the labs to make sure the equipment and use is being used properly.
+Revamp the labs to make sure the equipment is being used properly.

 Aesthetic of buildings needs work.
-Storage is needed, furniture is mismatched, and things seem randomly put together.
+Storage is lacking, furniture is mismatched, and things seem randomly put together.

 Need to improve main entry and welcome center because it feels uninviting.
 Traffic flow needs to be safe.
 Branding and signage needs to be consistent.
 PA systems need to work both inside and outside.
 Need a security command center to allow a space big enough to have monitors.